felipegtech/Tic-Tac-Toe-Game/README.md

     ```

 3. **Run the Game:**
-    - For a web-based game, open `index.html` in your web browser.
+    - open `index.html` in your web browser.
-    - For other languages, follow specific instructions (e.g., `python game.py` for Python).

 ## Usage